christian-doucette/tolkein_text/README.md

 ### Some Examples
 "But the road ran up again to the top."
 "It is probably that this evening has gone now into light."
+"Before long the white moon stood in the wood."
+"The land was falling away but the whole path grew low,"
 "Hope I wish to you."
+"For a moment frodo saw no colour , but with a mile , a small sword that lay in leaves falling like stars."
+"Doubt was a day off; but we have better doubt the ruling chance that we should go , so that a year have wandered upon you"

-These sentences definitely capture the feel of Tolkein's writing, but are totally original!
+These sentences definitely capture the feel of Tolkein's writing, but are all original sentences!
+I especially love the fact that it creates its own simile, "leaves falling like stars", that does not appear in the original text.

 ### Preprocessing
 The preprocessing stage can be broken down into these steps: